TheurgicDuke771/angular-flask-docker/README.md

 ### Usage
 Install Docker engine and docker-compose [Ignore if already installed].
 Clone the repo.
-Open erminal in project root directory.
+Open terminal in project root directory.
 Execute the command `docker-compose up -d`
 Open a browser and nevigate to `localhost:4200`
 ***